Q-Minh/nihu/dox/tut_rayleigh_integral.md

 - library/helmholtz_kernel.hpp defines the fundamental solution of the Helmholtz equation
 - util/mex_matrix.hpp includes the Matlab interface functions

-We further define two `typedef`s for Matlab matrices ::mex::real_matrix and ::mex::complex_matrix.
+We further define two `typedef`s for Matlab matrices NiHu::mex::real_matrix and NiHu::mex::complex_matrix.
 These matrices are allocated in Matlab's memory, in Matlab format, but are used by NiHu just as if they were C++ Eigen matrices.

 \snippet rayleigh_integral_3d.mex.cpp Header